-- Make ahead and Store: Place guacamole in a glass container with a lid, flatten with a spoon and do not close yet.
+- Store: Place guacamole in a glass container with a lid, flatten with a spoon and do not close yet.
 Either place a sheet of plastic wrap and press on it to remove air bubbles.
 Or pour a thin layer of cold water.
 Then close tightly and refrigerate for 2 days.
 When ready to serve, remove either, stir and serve.
-Guacamole should stay more or less green.

 - Choose avocado with brown skin, firm but when pressed it gives in, and with a tip attached.

 - Cilantro is optional.
-It is good but many times I made guac without it because i didn’t have nay on hand and it was still so good!
+It is good but many times I make guac without it because i didn’t have any on hand and it is still so good!

 - Do not add too much salt if serving with chips.
 And you can always adjust to taste later.